kjm2023/fm-nft-preview-card-component-main/README.md

 }
 ```

-### Continued development

-I am especially interested in exploring ways to allow for a smoother transition between breakpoints.
-Currently, I have a few flickers on the screen.
-Additionally, I want the card remain the same size (for the most part) no matter the screen size.
-I would love to receive feedback on approaches for that.

 ### Useful resources

-- [A Complet Gide to Flexbox - CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This visual flexbox cheatsheet is a regular reference for me.
+- [A Complete Gide to Flexbox - CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This visual flexbox cheatsheet is a regular reference for me.
 - Let us not forget about the [Google](https://google.com)

 ## Author